NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 To find out more:

-* watch this short video of the new journey
+* watch this short video
-* read about the new journey on this page
+* read this page

-## What you’ll be asked
+## What you’ll be asked in Record vaccinations

-When you record your first vaccination of the day or session, you’ll be asked the following in this order:
+When you record your first vaccination of the day or session, you’ll be asked the following, in this order:

 * Date of vaccination
 * Site or team (only asked if your organisation has several sites)